smithlabcode/.github/README.md

 # .github
-The base repo for the smithlabcode organization
+This is the `README.md` file for the `README.md` file for smithlabcode on GitHub.